acse-ota19/acse-9-independent-research-project-LCS18/README.md

 Get the repository from https://github.com/cocodataset/cocoapi

 ## Usage
+With this repository, as the dataset and the .pt file are lacking, it won't be possible to run the code.
+Please contact me (lcs18@ic.ac.uk) if you want to get the .pt file to run the predictions.

 Using Pycharm and Jupyter Notebook is recommended.
 This repository can be downloaded on your computer.
 All required packages must be installed.

+The optional software is for labelling, if desired.

+Once all the files are retrieved, open Pycharm (or similar IDE) and run yt-loading-and-predicting.ipynb (choose a proper Youtube video involving roughnecks working on a rig) to have a first visualisation of possible results.

 ## Built with